Winter Rash: Why Your Skin Flares Up in Cold Weather

 The Role of Low Humidity and Dry Air

 Cold air simply cannot hold as much moisture as warm air.
 When winter arrives, outdoor humidity levels plummet.
-Walking outside exposes skin to this dry environment repeatedly throughout the day.
+Walking outside repeatedly exposes the skin to this dry environment throughout the day.
 Each exposure pulls moisture from the skin's outer layer, called the stratum corneum.

 This outer layer normally contains about 30% water.
 When that percentage drops below 20%, skin becomes visibly dry, tight, and prone to cracking.
-Dryness affects more than 60% of people as their top skin concern during winter, making it the most widespread cold-weather skin issue.
+Dryness is the top skin concern for more than 60% of people during winter, making it the most widespread cold-weather skin issue.

 How Indoor Heating Strips Skin Moisture